New Myanmar banks law won’t have “significant effect” on treasurers

 Myanmar passed the new Banks and Financial Institutions Law at the end of January, which includes a requirement for lenders to hold 5% of customers’ deposits with the country’s central bank.
 The 5% deposit obligation has caused some controversy as many fear that banks will not be able to meet the 5% requirement.
 However, if companies already have business in Myanmar, the changes should not affect corporate operations.

-If you are a treasurer, CFO or senior finance professional at a corporate, please register to the website here.
+If you are a treasurer, CFO or senior professional at a corporate or SME, please register for free VIP access here.

 Questions?